 Makes sense.
 Though we don't think we'll ever be able to look at it without imagining Laura Ingalls Wilder playing in a wide-open prairie.

-So you're telling that black has been red this whole?
+So you're telling us that black has been red this whole time?
 This emoji is trippier than The Matrix, so we're going to stick with our original interpretation.

 As described by Emojipedia, "This face has sweat dripping from its brow, due to a stressful situation."
 We're not sure we see that sense of "relief" the site is referring to.

 Rihanna would not stand for this.
 Or maybe she'd be off the hook since diamonds are cut from gemstones.

 What We Think It Means: A girl raising the roof or tooting her own horn, as she should

 What It Really Means: An information desk person

 We're not seeing this one at all.
 Maybe it's supposed to represent the gesture of pride one would make if they knew the answers to every question ever asked.
 But then again, it's pretty doubtful that someone dealing with confused or angry customers/patrons all day would have this grin on their face (unless of course, it's a grimace).